-When you enable TLS/SSL and do not provide the trustStore property, the default trusted certificates are used, i.e., the Java provided list of trusted CA certificates.
+If you configure TLS/SSL and do not specify the trustStore property, no default trusted certificates will be used; neither the keystore, nor the Java provided list of trusted CA certificates.
+Therefore, you ALWAYS need to configure the trustStore property.